-ASHA has been created as a broad based, inclusive, democratic platform for all individuals and organisations committed to promoting sustainable agriculture in the country and all those who seek to ensure rights and entitlements of cultivators over their productive resources, in pursuit of poverty reduction, sustainable development, diversity, plurality and justice.
+ASHA has been created as a broad based and inclusive platform of individuals and organisations who came together with mutual trust and respect, committed to promoting sustainable agriculture in the country, seeking to ensure rights and entitlements of farmers over their productive resources, in pursuit of sustainable development, diversity, plurality and justice.

 ASHA works for:

 Through grassroots work, trainings, campaigns and policy advocacy, ASHA seeks to promote practices and policies that make Indian agriculture ecologically sustainable, ensure dignified livelihoods to its farmers including the small and marginal, preserve their control over agricultural resources like seed, land and water, and ensure adequate, safe food to all citizens.
 These form the four pillars of Kisan Swaraj Policy.
 Within the Kisan Swaraj Neeti, social equity issues are kept in the forefront of ASHA’s work.

 ASHA’s advocacy efforts in particular centre around securing an assured income for all farm households in the country; promoting and scaling up ecological farming around the country through appropriate policies, legal/regulatory frameworks and programmes; ensuring that rights of farming communities over their productive resources like land, water and seed are not denied or violated; and through the above, assuring that all Indians have access to adequate, safe, nutritious and diverse foods.